 What Is the Purpose of a Savings Account?

 The purpose of a savings account is to give you a safe location to place your money for a long period of time.
 It also provides an opportunity to help your money grow.
 To help you reach your financial goals faster and build a habit of saving, banks pay you interest on the account.
 Plus, the money is available to you as a financial safety net.

-It's important to have a safety net for all of those unexpected expenses such as a burst hot water tank, a flat tire, a leaky roof, your phone dying...you get the idea.
-Without this cushion, you might need to turn to loans or credit cards as a way to cover these "unexpected" costs, which could set you way back on your financial goals.
-Having some extra dollars saved up also gives you some peace of mind that you can cover any of those emergency expenses and actually contributes to a happier and healthier you, since you won't have that nagging 'what if' feeling.
+It's important to have a safety net for all of those unexpected expenses, such as a burst hot water tank, a flat tire, a leaky roof, your phone dying...you get the idea.
+Without this cushion, you might need to turn to loans or credit cards to cover those costs.
+And that can set you back on your financial goals.
+Having some money saved gives you peace of mind that you can cover emergency expenses and can contribute to your happiness and health, since you won't have that nagging “what if” feeling.

 What Is the Purpose of a Checking Account?